How Low Hormones Affect Health and Options to Restore Them

 In modern mainstream medicine endocrinologists are considered the specialists of hormone therapy.
 Volumes of scientific literature attest to the crucial role hormones play in the physiological and psychological processes that are required to maintain homeostasis in the body throughout the entire life cycle.
 However, traditional endocrinology focuses only on diseases related to individual hormones.
 Doctors are not trained and so do not focus on how hormones relate to wellness and disease prevention.

 There is even controversy in modern medicine related to the use of various hormone therapies to support and maintain the aging patient.
-The general thinking of many in the medical community has been that decreasing hormones are a normal part of aging and so restoring them is not necessary.
+The general thinking of some in the medical community has been that decreasing hormones are a normal part of aging and so restoring them is not necessary.

 The diagnosis is usually only made once the level drops below the huge range that modern mainstream medicine has decided is "normal for age", which is unfortunate in my opinion.
 Although some of their aging patients are having clear symptoms of insufficient hormone levels some physicians refuse to help these ailing patients because they barely fall within the wide range of within normal limits (WNL).
-Such patients are missing out on therapy that could alleviate or at least improve their symptoms.
+Such patients may be missing out on therapy that could alleviate or at least improve their symptoms and health status.

 We in anti-aging and functional medicine focus on keeping hormone levels optimum as age progresses in order to help prevent disease and maintain a high quality of life.